733px/Mouse-Mod/README.md

 # Mouse-Mod
-Honestly one of my personal favorites that i made, go join the discord
+Honestly one of my personal favorites that I made, go join the discord